 With SIPs, investors invest across market cycles.
 During market highs, they get fewer units, and during a falling market, they get a higher number of units.
 The overall cost per unit comes down as the investment is averaged out.

-With SIP investing, one can plan their expenses better.
-Once they schedule their SIPs at the starting of the month, they can spend the rest of the money guilt free.
+One of the crucial benefits of investing in SIP is that you can plan their expenses better.
+Once they schedule their SIPs at the starting of the month, they can spend the rest of the money guilt-free.

 Simple and Convenient